librariesio/spdx/README.md

 #### `With`

-This node represents a license with an SPDX-defined license exception, e.g. `Spdx.parse_spdx("GPL-2.0-or-later WITH Bison-exception-2.2")`.
+This node represents a license with an SPDX-defined license exception, e.g. `Spdx.parse("GPL-2.0-or-later WITH Bison-exception-2.2")`.
 This node has two extra methods, `license` and `exception`, which return the nodes for the license portion of the expression and the exception portion of the expression, respectively.

 #### `LogicalAnd`

-This node represents an "AND" expression, e.g. `Spdx.parse_spdx("LGPL-2.1-only AND MIT")`.
+This node represents an "AND" expression, e.g. `Spdx.parse("LGPL-2.1-only AND MIT")`.
 This node has two extra methods, `left` and `right`, which return the node for the left side of the expression and the node for the right side of the expression, respectively.
 Any node can be the child of `LogicalAnd`, including `LogicalAnd`/`LogicalOr`.

-`Spdx.parse_spdx("(MIT AND GPL-1.0) AND MPL-2.0 AND Apache-2.0")` would result in the following tree:
+`Spdx.parse("(MIT AND GPL-1.0) AND MPL-2.0 AND Apache-2.0")` would result in the following tree:

 ```txt
 LogicalAnd